 “The contents of the locked drawer, opened at last?” said Sean, motioning to the papers on the table, “These are all of them?
 Why did she bring them to you now?”

-“They are all of them as far as I know.
+“As far as I know.
 Harriet is moving to a retirement community in Florida.
 Maybe she needed the drawer space,” said Mary, “Some of these papers are extremely interesting.
 There is a branch of Voodoo in my family tree—and one of Emily’s old flames is Mary’s great-grandfather.

 “He wasn’t an old flame, he was a kindred spirit,” said Emily.